weatherreportt/Insurance-Claims-Feasibility/README.md

-# Yupa Insurance — Revenue Diagnostics & Student Insurance Feasibility
+Revenue Diagnostics & Student Insurance Feasibility

 A case-competition data analysis project for **Yupa Insurance**, a healthcare insurer in India, covering two independent workstreams built on a shared claims dataset: